 - Cell and Microbial Biology

-- Clinical biochemistry, haematology and pathology training for the pharmaceutical industry.
+Takeda UK - Clinical Biochemistry, Haematology and Pathology training for the Pharmaceutical Industry.

 Dyer, Paul D.R.,